sharm842/sas-users-r-python-guide/README.md

 ## 2. How to Start Using Jupyter Notebook

 This is what I use, you are free to google what other options are availabe.
-You can use google colab, VScode
+You can use google colab, VScode etc

 ### : Install Anaconda (Recommended for Local Use)
 1. Download [Anaconda Individual Edition](https://www.anaconda.com/products/distribution) and install it.